MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-configuring-and-using-the-system-center-2016-service-manager-cmdlets-for-windows-powershell.md

 ---
+title:  Configure and use Service Manager cmdlets
 description: This article provides an introduction to the Service Manager cmdlets for the Windows PowerShell command-line interface and describes how to get started using them.
-manager:  cfreeman
+manager:  carmonm
 ms.topic:  article
 author: bandersmsft
 ms.author: banders
 ms.prod:  system-center-2016
 keywords:
 ms.date: 10/12/2016
-title:  Configuring and Using the Service Manager Cmdlets for Windows PowerShell ms.technology:  service-manager ms.assetid:  f032839d-a148-4dd9-9309-a51a047f197a
+ms.technology:  service-manager
+ms.assetid:  f032839d-a148-4dd9-9309-a51a047f197a
 ---

-# Configuring and Using the Service Manager Cmdlets for Windows PowerShell
+# Configure and use Service Manager cmdlets for Windows PowerShell

 >Applies To: System Center 2016 - Service Manager